donbonifacio/blog/content/post/leveling-up-developers.md

 As a _line manager_ one of my responsibilities is to level up developers.
 This is something very challenging that I started to like a lot.
 I have a primary [goal](/post/importance-of-setting-goals/) on my [1on1s](/post/1on1-framework/): how can I level up this person?
-And how can I also improve myself in the process?

 This starts by trying to understand what my mentees value and where do they see themselves.
 One way I try to do that is by asking: